 The faith community can help make that change happen.

 Generations of “walking the walk” ministering to the needs of the sick endows us with moral authority on the issue.
 This privilege has been hard-earned by persons of faith toiling on the front lines of care and advocacy.

-The newsletter is edited by Fran Quigley, who directs the Health and Human Rights Clinic at Indiana University McKinney School of Law and is an active member of multiple faith-based advocacy groups.
-His articles have been published in mainstream venues like the New York Times and in faith publications including Sojourners and America.
+Our editor is Fran Quigley, who directs the Health and Human Rights Clinic at Indiana University McKinney School of Law.
+Fran is an active member of multiple faith-based advocacy groups.
+He has authored multiple books on human rights, and published dozens of articles on access to healthcare in mainstream venues like the New York Times and faith publications including Sojourners and America.

 Today, too many of our brothers and sisters are suffering.
+They go without the care and medicines they need and deserve.
 But we carry the prescription for their healing in our pockets.